ARALAST NP [Alpha1-Proteinase Inhibitor (Human)]

 Indications & Usage

-ARALAST NP is indicated for chronic augmentation therapy in patients having congenital deficiency of A1–PI with clinically evident emphysema.
-ARALAST NP is not indicated as therapy for lung disease patients in whom congenital A1–PI deficiency has not been established.
+ARALAST NP is not indicated as therapy for lung disease in patients in whom severe congenital Alpha1-PI deficiency has not been established.

 Important Risk Information

-ARALAST NP is derived from pooled human plasma.
-It may carry a risk of transmitting infectious agents, e.g., viruses and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+- ARALAST NP is derived from pooled human plasma and may carry a risk of transmitting infectious agents, e.g., viruses, the variant Creutzfeldt-Jakob disease (vCJD) and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+Despite manufacturing steps designed to minimize the risk of viral transmission, such products may still potentially transmit human pathogenic agents.